 - 1 10 ounce package of frozen chopped spinach, thawed and with all the liquid squeezed out

-- 8 ounces shredded Mexican cheese blend
+- 8 ounces shredded Mexican cheese blend or cheddar and mozzarella blend

 - 8 ounces cream cheese, softened